marjosra/SI507-HW6/README.md

 * **What's different about the syntax of conditional statements in JavaScript, compared to Python?**

 I have noticed several differences about the syntax of conditional statements in JavaScript compared to Python.
-The first thing that stood out ot me is what is written to execute if the conditional is valid is enclosed in `{ }` instead of `:`.
-Another interesting aspect of JavaScript conditional syntax is that the parameters for the statement to be valid is enclosed in `( )` before the previously mentioned `{ }`.
+The first thing that stood out to me is what is written to execute if the conditional is valid is enclosed in `{}` instead of `:`.
+Another interesting aspect of JavaScript conditional syntax is that the parameters for the statement to be valid is enclosed in `()` before the previously mentioned `{}`.

 * **What do you think the `10000` refers to in the code `.fadeOut(10000)`?**